 An organization may face disciplinary measures from card associations if it's the subject of multiple chargeback requests.

-👉 Chargebacks appear as debits in your merchant account and administrative fees (originating from the card network, with no further upcharges) will appear on the next Amilia invoice.
+👉 Chargebacks appear as debits in your merchant account and administrative fees of 25$ (originating from the card network, with no further upcharges) will appear on the next Amilia invoice.

 3. How do I know if a client has requested a Chargeback?

-Chargeback amounts appear in Amilia on the Merchant account page, and are listed under the 'Other' column.
+Chargeback amounts appear in SmartRec on the Merchant account page, and are listed under the 'Other' column.
 You will need to login to Netbanx for more details.

 Alternatively, click on the Scheduled Reports tab to schedule a report to be emailed to you on a daily basis.
 We recommend viewing your Chargeback history no less than twice a week to ensure you do not exceed the deadline to contest.